 Typically affiliate marketers receive a percentage commission based on the number of sales conversions received.
-Affiliates may simply be existing customers providing leads or it may be a company specialising in affiliate marketing.
-Drawbacks: Affiliates are not your employees, but have to trust them to sell your company correctly and you will have to put in time and money to motivate them.
+Affiliates may simply be existing customers providing leads or it may be a company specializing in affiliate marketing.
+Drawbacks: Affiliates are not your employees but have to trust them to sell your company correctly and you will have to put in time and money to motivate them.

-Dropbox and Uber are marketing dreams where from recommendations and recommendations businesses have dramatically grown.
-If you are thinking of incentivising your customers to recommend you then firstly you must ensure your customer base is happy with your service.
+Dropbox and Uber are marketing dreams wherefrom recommendations and businesses have dramatically grown.
+If you are thinking of incentivizing your customers to recommend you then firstly you must ensure your customer base is happy with your service.
 You will also need to set up a system to record referral bonuses.

 Perhaps this could be a bit of a gimmick, but if you can develop a tool or app that your target audience likes and shares with their friends who are all part of your target audience then this could make all the difference.
 Of course, the challenge is coming up with something that no-one else has thought of.
 The cost of development could be tiny in comparison to the value of leads.